Strauman/handin-LaTeX/README.md

 Since this package is in early stages, the CTAN-version is probably not the latest version though.
 There will be multiple builds pushed here first.
 Current CTAN-version is `0.0.2 build 30`.

 ## Quickstart

-Install with TeXLive or MikTeX or download the latest version herer: [handin.zip](https://raw.githubusercontent.com/Strauman/Handin-LaTeX-template/master/handin.zip), and in your document use:
+To install TeXLive or MikTeX, download the latest version here: [handin.zip](https://raw.githubusercontent.com/Strauman/Handin-LaTeX-template/master/handin.zip), then, in your document, use: `\usepackage{handin}`.
-`\usepackage{handin}`.
 There is an example included in the [handin.zip](https://raw.githubusercontent.com/Strauman/Handin-LaTeX-template/master/handin.zip)

 ## Quick docs: